Want the best of VICE News straight to your inbox? Sign up here.

-On Wednesday, high winds resulted in newly installed panels on the border wall between California and Mexico falling over into the Mexican side, according to CNN.
+On Wednesday, high winds resulted in several concrete panels on the border wall, which had recently been installed and hadn't fully dried, falling over from the California side into the Mexican side, according to CNN.

-Police in Mexicali said that the portion of the wall, which is 130 long, fell over the border and onto some trees shortly before noon PT Wednesday, according to KYMA.
-Winds in the area hit as high as 37 mph on Wednesday, according to the National Weather Service.
+Police in Mexicali said that the portion of the wall, which is 130 feet long, fell over the border and onto some trees shortly before noon PT Wednesday, according to KYMA.
+Winds in the area hit as high as 37 mph that day, according to the National Weather Service.

-Customs and Border Protection agent Carlos Pitones told CNN that the sections of the wall which toppled over had recently been placed in a new concrete foundation, which hadn’t completely set when the wind hit.
+Customs and Border Protection agent Carlos Pitones told CNN that the wall sections that toppled had recently been placed in a new concrete foundation, which hadn’t completely set when the wind hit.
 “We are grateful there was no property damage or injuries," Pitones told CNN.

 "One thing I want to emphasize is that every inch of the 100 miles that we have constructed is new border wall system," Homeland Security acting secretary Chad Wolf told reporters earlier this month.
 "It's not so-called replacement wall, as some of our critics claimed.
 It is new wall."